Blog / News

 Since Spinal launched in March 2022, it came with one paid plan: $9/month per seat.
 As with many things early on in a new business, this was done without much thought.
 It seemed fair: the more people collaborate on your site’s content, the more value you get.

 But as Spinal grew, I talked to more customers.
-And it became clear that this pricing model had the opposite effect of my goals with Spinal: have your whole team craft content for your SaaS marketing site.
+And it became clear that this pricing model had the opposite effect of my goals with Spinal: have your entire team craft content for your SaaS marketing site.
 Often this is done by one person/team, but it does make more sense to also have a dev- or team lead write the changelog, right?
 Or maybe have your designers also write or edit the documentation.

 Instead, because of this pricing model, the content writing for the various parts of the site, was often done by only one or two people.
 Not good.
 So it quickly became clear the pricing model was wrong.